Synthetica9/tufte-pandoc/md-src/00_intro.md

 We are in [!hello-world].
 [!Hello-world] is the section we are in.
 [!Sub] is also cool.
-Because of @cb-12, citations no longer crash codebraid!
+Because of work by @cb-12, citations no longer crash codebraid!
-Citations get generated from thin air. [@xkcd-978] According to @unknown, unknown citations result in question marks?
+Citations get generated from thin air. [@xkcd-978; @cb-12] According to @unknown, unknown citations result in question marks?

 ::: { .sidebar }